Koredotcom/docs/docs/xo/app-settings/delete-app.md

 <img src="../images/delete-app-img3.png" alt="Delete app - confirm" title="Delete app - confirm" style="border:1px solid gray; zoom:70%;">

 6. After successful verification, the app is soft-deleted.
 A published app with active dialog tasks can be restored within 30 days from the admin console.
+If the app hasn't been published yet, app will be deleted immediately.

+!!!Note

+    Deletion is not allowed during an active subscription.
 <img src="../images/archived_app.jpg" alt="archived" title="archived" style="border:1px solid gray; zoom:70%;">